FleekHQ/javascript-style-guide/README.md

 3. Finally, install the eslint plugin for your text editor.
 [This is the package in the case of VS Code](https://github.com/Microsoft/vscode-eslint).
 Restart your editor after installing it.
 It should display red lines under any non-compliant code.

+Note: This project has everything installed and you can just fork/clone it to use it as a base for other javascript projects.

 ## "But it's too much work to comply to all these standards >:("

 Worry no more!
-You can make your editor auto-correct your offenses after each save.
+You can make your editor auto-fix your offenses after each save.

 ### Instructions for VS Code